Connect with others who understand.

 4. Apply an eczema-safe moisturizer to the skin.

-5. Choose a bandage that is a bit larger than the area you wish to contain.
+5. Choose a bandage that is a bit larger than your wound.

 6. Hold the hydrocolloid dressing between your hands to warm it up.